-This Procurement Methodology will be effective from 1st April 2020.
-Prior to the acceptance of this V4.0 "Black Start Strategy and Procurement Methodology" by Ofgem, all decisions were made in line with the previous agreed Black Start Strategy and Procurement Methodology approved by Ofgem on the 31st July 2019.
+This Procurement Methodology will be effective from 1st April 2021.
+Prior to the acceptance of this V5.0 "Black Start Strategy and Procurement Methodology" by Ofgem, all decisions made will be in line with the previous agreed Black Start Strategy and Procurement Methodology approved by Ofgem on the 31st July 2020.

-As noted in the Black Start Strategy, in lieu of a Restoration Standard we will be making procurement decisions on the expectation of complying to a Minimum Service Level that we currently work towards, however if the Restoration Standard is approved, and it is sets out additional obligations, we may have to procure more capability more than what we deem would be required to meet this obligation, particularly in the case of procurements events with published timelines.
-If this is the case, then we would amend the Black Start Strategy and Procurement Methodology appropriately as soon as practicable.
+As noted in the Black Start Strategy, in lieu of a Restoration Standard we will be making procurement decisions on the expectation of complying to a Minimum Service Level that we currently work towards, however once the Restoration standard is approved, and it is sets out additional obligations, we may have to procure more capability more than what we deem would be required to meet this obligation, particularly in the case of procurements events with published timelines.
+If this is the case, then we would amend this Black Start Strategy and Procurement Methodology 2021/22 appropriately as soon as practical.